csGituser/use_git/README.md

 this is my personal notebook.
-please feel free to review it.
+please feel free to browse it.